Disciples of Ramakrishna: Swami Brahmananda

-Swami Brahmananda (1863–1922), whose original name was Rakhal Chandra Ghosh, was son of a zemindar in the Basirhat area.

-He was born on 21 January 1863 at Sikra Kulingram, 36 miles to the N.W. of Kolkata.
+Swami Brahmananda (1863–1922), whose original name was Rakhal Chandra Ghosh, was son of a zamindar in the Basirhat area.
+He was born on 21 January 1863 at Sikra Kulingram, 36 miles to the North west of Kolkata.
 Rakhal was devoted to God and used to practice meditation even in boyhood.
 At the age of 12 he was brought to Kolkata for his studies.

-Prior to that, the Master (Ramakrishna Paramahamsa) had a vision in which he saw the Divine Mother showing him a child who would be his son.
-As soon as Rakhal came to Dakshineswar, Sri Ramakrishna paramhansa recognized him to be that child, and treated him like a son.
+Before that, the Master (Ramakrishna Paramahamsa) had a vision in which he saw the Divine Mother showing him a child who would be his son.
+As soon as Rakhal came to Dakshineswar, Sri Ramakrishna Paramahamsa recognised him to be that child, and treated him like a son.
 After a few visits, Rakhal came to Dakshineswar to live permanently with Sri Ramakrishna.
 Under the Master's guidance, he practiced intense spiritual disciplines, and attained high levels of spiritual illumination.

-After the Master's death in 1886 when the new Monastic brotherhood was formed at Baranagar, Rakhal joined it.
+After the Master died in 1886 when the new Monastic brotherhood was formed at Baranagar, Rakhal joined it.
 He underwent sannyasa ordination and assumed the name Brahmananda.
 Two years later he left Baranagar Math and was a wandering monk for some time, living an intensely contemplative life at Varanasi, Omkarnath, Vrindaban, Hardwar and other places.
 During this period he is said to have scaled the highest peak of non-dualistic experience and used to remain absorbed in Samadhi for days together.
 In 1890, he returned to the Math.
-When Swami Vivekananda, after his return to India in 1897, wanted to give a new turn to monastic life, Swami Brahmananda whole-heartedly supported him.
+When Swami Vivekananda, who was just nine days older to him, after his return to India in 1897, wanted to give a new turn to monastic life, Swami Brahmananda whole-heartedly supported him.
 There was deep love between these two monastic brothers.